idahogurl/vs-code-prettier-eslint/README.md

 5. View the `Output` panel to check for an error.

 _Error: Cannot find module 'prettier'_ OR _Error: Cannot find module 'eslint'_
-1. Quit Visual Studio Code
+1. Restart Visual Studio Code
-2. Open terminal and run `rm -rf node_modules` to erase your local `node_modules`
-3. Run `npm install` or `yarn install` to reinstall your `node_modules`
-3. Install Prettier and ESLint locally
+2. Install Prettier and ESLint locally

 **Please create an issue before adding a rating.** I am the only contributor currently. https://gitlab.com/idahogurl/vs-code-prettier-eslint/issues
 ## Configuration